Drone thermal imaging is quickly revolutionizing the worlds of public safety and home and building maintenance.

-That’s because our drone’s thermal cameras can capture images that are color-coded by temperature.
-And since collecting water is cooler than the environment around it (mainly because of the cooling effect of evaporation) it will show up as a different color than the environment around it.
-And even if the moisture is inside a structure like a wall, floor or ceiling, the surface being photographed or videoed will still appear cooler.
+Here’s how FLIR cameras help us detect hidden moisture: Water that’s been collecting is colder than the environment around it (mainly because of the cooling effect of evaporation), so it will show up as a different color.
+And even if the moisture is inside a structure like a wall, floor or ceiling, the surface concealing it will still appear cooler.

 - Insurance companies, which need information fast to start claims work